Some Misconceptions about Legal Separation Agreements

 Separation - Divorce - Custody Access - Support - Child Support Paternity - Property Division

 To get a divorce in Canada you and your spouse must be separated for one year.

 A legal separation documents that fact, but a "Legal Separation" is neither a requirement nor a legal term.

-A temporary reconciliation end a legal separation.
+A temporary reconciliation ends a legal separation.
 This is not true.
-The Divorce Act allows couples to reconcile for a period or several periods totaling up to 90 days without affecting the one year separation period.
+The Divorce Act allows couples to reconcile for a period or several periods totalling up to 90 days without affecting the one year separation period.

 The exact date the legal separation started matters.

 This is where a legal separation agreement comes in very handy as it establishes the precise separation date.

 One full year of separation needs to pass before a divorce is granted.
 The date of separation is also important for other legal issues, such as the division of property.

 If assets have changed radically in and around the separation date, the courts will consider their division carefully.

 CanLaw's Guide To The Law For The Layperson On Divorce, Separation Agreements, Custody, Access, Child Support, Spousal Support And Equalization Issues